SlavaMelanko/cpp20/README.md

 <a name="ranges"></a>
 ## Ranges

-:zap: Range is an object referring to a sequence of elements.
+:white_check_mark: Range is an object referring to a sequence of elements.
 Similar to begin/end iterators but not replace them.
 It provides a nicer and easier to read syntax.